Welcome to The Real Sarah Miller

 The Real Sarah Miller is a newsletter by writer Sarah Miller (obviously) debuting on May 24, 2021

-It is possible you already know who I am: Sarah Miller, 51, resident of semi-rural Northern California, proud Australian Cattle Dog Mom and author of essays like Heaven or High Water, The Movie Assassin, The Bridge Dog, Death to the Maxi Dress and My So-Karen Life.
-I also wrote What If a Women’s Magazine Editor Edited a BBC News Story About Syria? because I used to write for women’s magazines, back when I was a small child, and found the editing process “hilarious.”
+It is possible you already know who I am: Sarah Miller, 54, resident of semi-rural Northern California, proud Australian Cattle Dog Mom and author of essays like Heaven or High Water, The Movie Assassin, The Bridge Dog, Death to the Maxi Dress and My So-Karen Life.
+I also wrote What If a Women’s Magazine Editor Edited a BBC News Story About Syria? which is the best thing I have ever done.

 If you don’t know me, read one of the above essays.
 If you like it, you can read the rest of them.
-And then you can keep going for probably at least a week, because I have written a lot of stuff, but first, you should subscribe to my newsletter, which will include new writing and a podcast episode every week.
+And then you can keep going for probably at least a week, because I have written a lot of stuff, but first, you should subscribe to my newsletter, which includes new writing.

 What you will see in The Real Sarah Miller